tbrooke/clocerto-playground/README.md

 # CLOCERTO PLAYGROUND

 <h2>
 <hr style="opacity:0">
 Clocerto Playground is a development repo for the Clocerto Clojure Library.
 It is a library that allows for use of the Concerto model language by the Accord Project in Clojure projects.
+It is organized with subdirectories for both nbb and Babashka to allow for experminataion with eachof these tools.
+Also it has
+<a href="https://github.com/tbrooke/clocerto-playground/tree/main/library#readme"> Library</a> of Accord Project templates and models for use.
 <hr style="opacity:0">
 </h2>